88-degrees/Book-of-Changes/appendix02s1.md

 2. 'The firm correctness of a woman, in peeping out from a door' is also a thing to be ashamed of (in a superior man).

-3. 'He looks at (the course of his own life, to advance or recede (accordingly):'--he will not err in the path (to be pursued).
+3. 'He looks at (the course of his own life, to advance or recede (accordingly):' -- he will not err in the path (to be pursued).

 4. 'He contemplates the glory of the kingdom:'(thence) arises the wish to be a guest (at court).

-5. 'He contemplates his own life(-course):'--he should (for this purpose) contemplate (the condition of) the people.
+5. 'He contemplates his own life(-course):' -- he should (for this purpose) contemplate (the condition of) the people.

-6. 'He contemplates his own character:'--he cannot even yet let his mind be at rest.
+6. 'He contemplates his own character:' -- he cannot even yet let his mind be at rest.

 <a name="fr_210"></a>[XXI](#fn_210).
 (The trigrams representing) thunder and lightning form Shih Ho.
 The ancient kings, in accordance with this, framed their penalties with intelligence, and promulgated their laws.

-1. 'His feet are in the stocks, and he is deprived of his toes:'--there is no walking (to do evil).
+1. 'His feet are in the stocks, and he is deprived of his toes:' -- there is no walking (to do evil).

 2. 'He bites through the soft flesh, and (goes on)

 ###### p.
 294

-to bite off the nose:'--(the subject of the line) is mounted on the strong (first line).
+to bite off the nose:' -- (the subject of the line) is mounted on the strong (first line).

-3. 'He meets with what is disagreeable and hurtful:'--his position is not the proper one for him.
+3. 'He meets with what is disagreeable and hurtful:' -- his position is not the proper one for him.

-4. 'It will be advantageous to him to realise the difficulty of his task and be firm, in which case there will be good fortune:'--his light has not yet been sufficiently displayed.
+4. 'It will be advantageous to him to realise the difficulty of his task and be firm, in which case there will be good fortune:' -- his light has not yet been sufficiently displayed.

-5. 'Let him be firm and correct, realising the peril (of his position), and there will be no error:'--he will possess every quality appropriate (to his position and task).
+5. 'Let him be firm and correct, realising the peril (of his position), and there will be no error:' -- he will possess every quality appropriate (to his position and task).

-6. 'He wears the cangue and is deprived of his ears:'--he hears, but will not understand.
+6. 'He wears the cangue and is deprived of his ears:' -- he hears, but will not understand.

 <a name="fr_211"></a>[XXII](#fn_211).
 (The trigram representing) a mountain and that for fire under it form Pî.
 The superior man, in accordance with this, throws a brilliancy around his various processes of government, but does not dare (in a similar way) to decide cases of criminal litigation.

 ###### p.
 295

-1. 'He can discard a carriage and walk on foot:'--righteousness requires that he should not ride.
+1. 'He can discard a carriage and walk on foot:' -- righteousness requires that he should not ride.

-2. 'He adorns his beard:'--he rouses himself to action (only) along with the (subject of the) line above.
+2. 'He adorns his beard:' -- he rouses himself to action (only) along with the (subject of the) line above.

 3. 'The good fortune consequent on his ever maintaining firm correctness' is due to this,--that to the end no one will insult him.